koneeb/data_mining_ex3/code/data_mining_ex3.md

 predicted dengue cases and precipitation is quite volatile until precipitation reaches 100 millimeters.
-Beyond 100 millimeters of precipitation, there seems to be a positive relationship between dengue cases and precipitation until it becomes levels off beyond 290 millimeters of precipitation.
+Beyond 100 millimeters of precipitation, there seems to be a positive relationship between dengue cases and precipitation until dengue cases begin to level off beyond 250 millimeters of precipitation.

 ![](data_mining_ex3_files/figure-markdown_strict/unnamed-chunk-9-1.png)